Readit News logoReadit News

 I’ve never understood the k8s hate.
 We have been running this for a few years and it is rock solid.
 We can bring the entire cluster up on any provider anywhere in the world in about an hour.
 The DR is great.

-eitchugo · a year ago
+eitchugo · 2 years ago

 Self-hosted on a VPS is the first option for me, it's cheap and you have total control on everything.
 It's valid in my case because I know my way through infrastructure and configuration, so a panel isn't too much gain.